piktid/eraseid/README.md

 [![Notion Guide](https://img.shields.io/badge/Notion-Visit%20Page-blue?style=flat)](https://piktid.notion.site/EraseID-Change-Expression-API-Quick-Start-Guide-18162b3ad01f8012b982f383ee0bc3d1)

 It is possible to edit the original identity in your photos!
-Use keywords to add a smile or create a surprised look on all the faces.
+Use keywords to add open closed eyes, add a smile or create a surprised look on all the faces.
 Choose the EXPRESSION value from the ones available in `cfe_keywords.py`

 ```bash